-Low noise – Noiseless operation of the air filter helps keep the volume of noise to a minimum level.
+Low noise – Noiseless operation helps keep the volume of noise to a minimum level.

-True HEPA filter – The air filter helps in capturing nearly 99.97% of dust and allergy causing particles.
+True HEPA filter – This helps in capturing nearly 99.97% of dust and allergy causing particles.
 There are varying levels of capturing and cleaning out allergens, eradicating airborne microbes and bacterial pathogens.

 #2 – Honeywell HPA300

 Honeywell air purifiers are considered by doctors as a crucial part of a total allergy treatment program.
 The most effective air purifiers retain 99.7% of the tiny particles (0.3 microns and greater) that go through their filters.
-Honeywell HPA300 air filters are capable of retaining airborne particles such as dust, pollen grains, smoke emanating from household activities, pet dander and mold spores.
-Certain models have passed a test to trap disease causing germs from the air passing through the air filters.
+Honeywell HPA300 is capable of retaining airborne particles such as dust, pollen grains, smoke emanating from household activities, pet dander and mold spores.
+Certain models have passed a test to trap disease causing germs from air passing through air filters.

 1. A silent fan sucks room air into the compact unit, circulating and cleaning the air multiple times an hour.

-2. The air then goes through an stench absorbing pre-filter to lessen unwanted odors and trap big particles like dust, pet dander or lint.
+2. Air then goes through an stench absorbing pre-filter to lessen unwanted odors and trap big particles like dust, pet dander or lint.

-3. The air passes through highly effective True HEPA filters that capture up to 99.97% of particles, 0.3 microns or larger, from the air that passes through the filters.
+3. Air passes through highly effective True HEPA filters that capture up to 99.97% of particles, 0.3 microns or larger, from the air that passes through.

 4. Clean, fresh quality air is recirculated back into the room.

-Every Honeywell model is about 99.97% effective in capturing microscopic harmful particles, 0.3 microns or greater, from the air that goes through the filters.
+Every Honeywell model is about 99.97% effective in capturing microscopic harmful particles, 0.3 microns or greater, from the air that goes through.